Christ’s temptation: If thou be the Son of God

 This is the will of God, that we know our position in him.
 He has given us his written word and his holy spirit that teaches us the things concerning that Holy One.
 We must continuously look at our lives in his mirror to know his mind towards us.
 But those that will not avail themselves to know God through his word will remain babes ever ready to be deceived by the wicked one.

 “But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
 To him be glory both now and for ever.
 Amen.” — 2 Peter 3:18

 A final note

-There is a cadre that exist in the spiritual realm.
+There is a cadre that exists in the spiritual realm.
 Those at the bottom are principalities and powers.
-Next to them are rulers of darkness of this world.
+Next to them are rulers of the darkness of this world.
 Next is spiritual wickedness in high places, and those at the top are the Believers (you may also want to read: The attributes of a Christian).
 The believers rule because God is the head of all principality and all power, “and [we] are complete in Him. — Colossians 2:10

 This is the believers’ exalted position in Christ because he has raised them up to sit in heavenly places together in Christ Jesus.
 So when next the enemy speaks things contrary to what God has spoken concerning you or tries to put you into an unnecessary contest, use the sword of the Spirit, which is the word of God to bring him to subjection.
 Resist the devil, and he will flee from you.

 “…All these things will I give thee, if thou wilt fall down and worship me.
 Then saith Jesus unto him, GET THEE HENCE, SATAN: FOR IT IS WRITTEN, THOU SHALT WORSHIP THE LORD THY GOD, AND HIM ONLY SHALT THOU SERVE.”